Using this shutter speed chart and guide, you’ll learn to improve your photos for:

 Shutter Speed Chart & Camera Technique Video

 Shutter speed photography settings control two important factors within an image:

 - Motion Blur: Example, smooth water produced by long shutter speeds or fast-moving objects frozen with sharp focus, produced by short shutter speeds.

 - Image Brightness: Length of time light is exposed to the camera sensor, which determines the overall exposure.

-The shutter speed determines the length of time the camera sensor is exposed light from the scene, in turn affecting how much light information the sensor collects.
+Shutter speed controls the length of time the sensor is exposed to light from the scene.

 What is a Camera Shutter?